 Prior to the emergence of minimally invasive surgery, doctors performed surgical procedures through large incisions in your abdomen, which prolonged both surgical and recovery time.
 As technology and surgical procedures improve, minimally invasive gynecological procedures are becoming standard practice for a number of gynecological issues.

-Dr. Fahmy uses minimally invasive surgery to treat a number of gynecologic conditions, including:
+Dr. Fahmy, Dr. Ravikumar and Dr. Roesner use minimally invasive surgery to treat a number of gynecologic conditions, including:

-Common procedures Dr. Fahmy performs through minimally invasive surgery include:
+Common procedures performed through minimally invasive surgery include:

 The benefits of minimally invasive gynecologic surgery include:

-A hysteroscopy is a technique Dr. Fahmy uses to diagnose and treat medical conditions that affect the uterus.
-The hysteroscope is a thin, lighted tube affixed with a camera that Dr. Fahmy inserts through your vagina to get a better look at your uterus.
+A hysteroscopy is a technique used to diagnose and treat medical conditions that affect the uterus.
+The hysteroscope is a thin, lighted tube affixed with a camera that Dr. Fahmy, Dr. Ravikumar or Dr. Roesner inserts through your vagina to get a better look at your uterus.

-Dr. Fahmy may recommend a hysteroscopy if you’re experiencing abnormal menstrual bleeding.
+Dr. Fahmy, Dr. Ravikumar and Dr. Roesner may recommend a hysteroscopy if you’re experiencing abnormal menstrual bleeding.
 He also uses the hysteroscope to:

 If you’re searching for an OB/GYN office that can take care of all your gynecological needs, including surgical, call the office or book an appointment online.